A Reliable Plant reader, a maintenance planner at a major

 The running speed vibration trend showed the November 2004 reading went from a normal 0.257 inches/second velocity to 0.468 inches/second in February 2005, and then increased again to 0.637 inches/second in March.
 Analyst review of the data found the largest response at the top of the motor, which is normal for most vertical pumps as they tend to pivot at the pump discharge head mounting to the floor.
 Resonance is common with this design of pump, however, the natural frequency of this pump/motor system was found to be well above the 500 rpm operating speed of the pump through the use of a simple bump test.
 The waveform pattern showing a predominant 1x (running speed) cycle supported an imbalance/wear condition.

 Knowing this, shaft displacement readings were taken in an effort to judge the severity of the problem.
-After using a strobe light on the exposed pump shaft below the coupling to ensure no keyway or protrusion would interfere, a shaft stick (fish tail) with the vibration sensor mounted on it was safely held against the shaft.
+After using a strobe light on the exposed pump shaft below the coupling to ensure no keyway or protrusion would interfere, a shaft stick (fish tail) with the pump vibration monitoring sensor mounted on it was safely held against the shaft.
 In the past, the shaft displacement had generally been around three to five mils.
 Now the vibration exceeded 16 mils, all at running speed.

 A spring outage was previously planned in three weeks for this unit.
-Due to the rapid change in vibration and the severity, recommendations were made to pull the pump during this outage.
+Due to the rapid change in pump vibration and the severity, recommendations were made to pull the pump during this outage.
 The pump was monitored on a bi-weekly basis until the outage to ensure it would not catastrophically fail.

 Preparations were made for impeller replacement as this was likely the source of the high running speed vibration due to imbalance, possibly from a broken vane due to foreign object damage or excessive wear ring clearances.
 This type of damage was suspected because this pump is in a pit fed by a nearby river and has a history of damage due to debris.
 River water is screened into the intake house, however, during the spring, high river levels tend to bypass debris and repetitive failures of the screen wash system have allowed debris past the screens which travels to the pit at the plant.